PRONTOLab/Poseidon/README.md

 **Note**: For convenience, the container ships cached outputs from external tools: [Herbie](https://github.com/herbie-fp/herbie) (`eig/cache-*` and `lulesh/cache`) and [RAPTOR](https://arxiv.org/pdf/2507.04647v1) (`dquat/dquat_gold.txt`, `eig/eig_gold.txt`).
 They are auxiliary and not Poseidon's results.
 One can remove `eig/cache-*` and `lulesh/cache` to rerun from scratch, but recomputation can take several hours.

 ## Reproducing Main Results

+**Note**: Results are hardware-dependent.
+The Docker image includes a cost model generated on our machine (AMD Ryzen Threadripper PRO 7995WX).
+For best performance and reproducibility on different hardware, please try to [build from source](#build-from-source) and [regenerate the cost model](#regenerating-the-cost-model).

 ### FPBench Cost Model Ablation Study (Figure 9)